Updated Oct. 15, 2024 –

 What are the root causes for America’s serious fiscal troubles?

-He singled out Republicans, too.
+He has singled out Republicans, too.
 Mr. Obama assumed office from Pres.
 George w.
 Bush with an $11 trillion national debt.

 The GDP under Mr. Bush was also low compared to his predecessors, Presidents Bill Clinton and Ronald Reagan.